 The present clubhouse, at 966 Lone Oak Road, was leased from Radio Station KBAM, and was erected by members in 1975, donating their time as well as each giving 100 dollars towards material.
 A plaque is on display at the club, showing each member who made a donation.
 KBAM was later brought out by Intercom communication, and we are leasing the property from them at this time on a month to month basis.

 The original call of the club was W7NCW, but on the death of Ray Sechler we applied, and successfully obtained his call of W7DG.
 Ray had been the CW (Morse code) instructor to so many of us over the years that we decided to honor him in this way.

-Craig Wilson, WA7ILC, passed away in about 2008.
+Craig Moore, WA7ILC, passed away in about 2008.
 While in the military in Alaska, he used to copy five letter groups sent in Morse code from Russia.
 He worked as a sergeant on the night shift in the Police Department.
 He was a very big guy.
 Once another ham said his call sign ending in ILC stood for “Illiterate Little Cop.”
 Craig good naturedly chased him around the room a few times.

 There were six founding members.
 Three of them were:

 Winfield O. Jones was a Prudential Insurance Agent who also liked to also ride a big Harley Davidson motorcycle.
 He and his wife Eloise passionately loved each other and both loved to argue.
 One of the points they loved to argue about was whenever Winfield got a speeding ticket for 100 dollars, he was supposed to give his wife another 100 dollars.
 Eloise passed first.
 When Winfield passed other hams who knew them both carried his casket.
 As soon as he was laid to rest, there was a loud clap of thunder and bright lightening from above.
 One of the hams said, “See, they are fighting already!”